 Compliance With Court Orders

 Another defense could be compliance with a court order in cases of civil contempt.
 The period of confinement for civil contempt is until the person complies with the court order or 18 months, whichever is lesser.
-Therefore, compliance could terminate the contempt charge and lead to the release of the contemner.
+Therefore, compliance could terminate the contempt charge and lead to the release of the individual.

 What Is Contempt Of Court?

 Actions that obstruct or disrespect the functioning of the court are considered contempt of court.
-Under Section 21.002(a), courts in Texas are authorized to punish individuals for contempt, barring some specific exceptions mentioned in the statute.

 Can Child Support Non-Payment Lead To Contempt?